HL7/fhir-specialty-rx/input/pages/systematic-queries.md

 1. At the time that a specialty medication prescription is ordered, the Data Source System...

    - transmits the prescription to the pharmacy and/or other Requesting System
-   - also collects related information and initiates a Specialty Rx Query Response - Unsolicited to the Requesting System, to accompany the prescription
+   - also collects related information and initiates a [Specialty Rx Query Response - Unsolicited message](StructureDefinition-specialty-rx-bundle-query-response-unsolicited.html)  to the Requesting System, to accompany the prescription

 Alternatively, an intermediary notes the transmission of the prescription, retrieves associated patient information using RESTful interactions with the data source, and transmits it in a Specialty Rx Query Response - Unsolicited to the pharmacy and/or other Requesting System.